JustHm228/Dynagent/README.md

 project that required a
 [Java agent](<https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/package-summary.html>) to be dynamically attached to the current process, but with conditions that prevented me from using the above solutions.

+### Algorithm

 Initially, I thought to use the
 [Attach API](<https://www.baeldung.com/java-instrumentation#dynamic-load>), but I found that it can't attach a Java agent to the current process.
 Then I thought to launch a separate process and through it attach a Java agent to the current process.
 It sounded difficult, but... it worked.
 After several